Former South Carolina Governor Nikki Haley Says South Carolinians Saw the Confederate Flag as 'Service' Before Dylan Roof 'Hijacked' It

 A tweet of Haley’s comments went viral, although the text of the tweet didn’t mention that Haley was speaking to other’s perceptions of the flag, not her own.

 The Confederate battle flag was originally flown in the Civil War as American Southern states attempted to succeed from the U.S. Once the Confederacy was defeated, the flag did not reemerge in the South for several decades.
-It grew more popular in the 20th century, amid white Southern residence to the the growing Civil Rights Movement and federally mandated desegregation.
+It grew more popular in the 20th century, amid white Southern resistance to the the growing Civil Rights Movement and federally mandated desegregation.
 South Carolina Senator Strom Thurmond’s segregationist Dixicrat movement flew the Confederate flag, arguing it represented Southern history.

 The Confederate flag’s placement at the South Carolina Capitol was confirmed by the state legislature in 1962.
-It was first raised the year before as part of an official commemoration of the 100th anniversary of the Civil War, but, as TIME reported back in 2015, historians say the emerge of the flag likely was meant “to symbolize Southern defiance in the face of a burgeoning Civil Rights Movement.”
+It was first raised the year before as part of an official commemoration of the 100th anniversary of the Civil War, but, as TIME reported back in 2015, historians say the emergence of the flag likely was meant “to symbolize Southern defiance in the face of a burgeoning Civil Rights Movement.”

 Regardless, many pushed back against Haley’s characterization of what the flag has embodied for Americans.
-Other people on Twitter questioned which South Carolinian’s Haley was referring to when she said the saw the flag as heritage.
+Other people on Twitter questioned which South Carolinian’s Haley was referring to when she said they saw the flag as heritage.
 The state is 27% African American, according to the U.S. Census Bureau.

 Haley responded to the criticism on Twitter later on Friday, writing, “2015 was a painful time for our state.
 The pain was and is still real.”